It is known by many names, none of which sound particularly appealing.

 Apple Pie Moonshine

-Sure enough, recipes for apple pie moonshine are easy to come by on the web, and they’re all remarkably similar.
+Sure enough, recipes for apple pie moonshine abound on the web, and they’re all remarkably similar.
 Aside from simple fruit infusions, it seems to be the most popular way of drinking this stuff.

 And so I figured, what better time of year to try it than Thanksgiving?
 Moonshine embodies so much of the American spirit – rebelling against authority, avoiding taxes, running a small business, getting back to nature.